genomic-medicine-sweden/tomte/README.md

 ## Credits

-genomic-medicine-sweden/tomte was originally written by Clinical Genomics Stockholm.
+genomic-medicine-sweden/tomte was originally written by lucpen.

 We thank the following people for their extensive assistance in the development of this pipeline: